'Her loose tongue set entire country on fire': SC slams Nupur Sharma over Prophet remark | Law-Order

 - India

-Refusing to entertain Sharma's plea for clubbing of FIRs lodged in various States against her for the remark, the bench held that the comment was made either for cheap publicity, political agenda, or some nefarious activities.

-''She has a loose tongue and has made all kinds of irresponsible statements on TV and set the entire country on fire.
+''She actually has a loose tongue and has made all kinds of irresponsible statements on TV and set the entire country on fire.
 Yet, she claims to be a lawyer of 10 years standing...
-She should have immediately apologized for her comments to the whole country,'' the court said.
+She should have immediately apologised for her comments to the whole country,'' the court said.

 Sharma's remark against the Prophet during a TV debate triggered protests across the country and drew sharp reactions from many Gulf countries.
 The BJP subsequently suspended her from the party.